 President & Chief Executive Officer, Greater Rochester Enterprise

-Brief Biography: A proud alumnus of St. John Fisher College, Mark Peterson received his bachelor of arts degree in Political Science in 1983 and went on to earn his MBA at Kent State University in 1994.
-Recruited to join the Greater Rochester Enterprise (GRE) as Managing Director in 2005, Mark was appointed President & CEO in April, 2009.
-Charged with the continued creation and execution of GRE’s strategic plan, Mark has proven himself to be a strong advocate for the Greater Rochester region, building a reputation amongst his colleagues as an exceptional leader and proactive change agent.
+Brief Biography: A proud alumnus of St. John Fisher College, Mark Peterson received his bachelor's degree in political science in 1983 and went on to earn his MBA at Kent State University in 1994.
+Recruited to join the Greater Rochester Enterprise (GRE) as managing director in 2005, Mark was appointed president and CEO in April, 2009.
+Charged with the continued creation and execution of GRE’s strategic plan, Mark has proven himself to be a strong advocate for the greater Rochester region, building a reputation among his colleagues as an exceptional leader and proactive change agent.
 A certified fund raising executive (CFRE) since 1992, Mark has an impressive history of garnering substantial monies at several world-class nonprofit organizations totaling more than $120 million.

-David was a member of the St. John Fisher College Management Programs Advisory Board supporting the accreditation process for the School of Business.
-He continues his strong community involvement serving Fisher and Holy Sepulchre Cemetery as a member of the Board of Directors, and Endowment and Executive Committees.
-He also remains very active within his faith community at St. Helen's Church serving in a variety of volunteer capacities.
+David was a member of the St. John Fisher College Management Program Advisory Board supporting the accreditation process for the School of Business.
+He continues his strong community involvement volunteering at Fisher and St. Helen’s Church, and serves as a member on the Board of Directors, Endowment and Executive Committees at Holy Sepulchre Cemetery.

-Mr. Pritchard holds an MBA from Rochester Institute of Technology and a B.S in Management from St. John Fisher College.
+Mr. Pritchard holds an MBA from Rochester Institute of Technology and a bachelor's degree in management from St. John Fisher College

 Chief Executive Officer, O'Connell Electric Company